HMS P47

-HMS P47 was a Royal Navy U-class submarine built by Vickers-Armstrong.
+HMS P47 was a Royal Navy U-class submarine built by Vickers-Armstrongs.
 She was transferred to the Royal Netherlands Navy before completion and renamed HNLMS Dolfijn.

 Career

 September 1942 ― February 1943

 Dolfijn spent the time between September 1942 and January 1943 carrying out trials with the 3rd Flotilla, in Holy Loch.
 In January she was assigned to the 8th Flotilla, at Algiers, and between November and December 1943, to the 10th Flotilla, at Malta.
 Whilst on her first war patrol she attacked a so far unidentified German submarine but missed her.
 On 9 February 1943, she torpedoed and sank the Italian Perla-class submarine Malachite near Cape Spartivento, Sardinia, Italy.
 She went on to sink the Italian merchant ship Egle, the Italian auxiliary patrol vessel V50 / Adalia, the Italian sailing vessel Stefano Galleano and four other sailing vessels, including the Greek Hydrea and Theonie, as well as two small German vessels.

 She also damaged the Italian merchantmen Humanitas and Sabia, and launched unsuccessful attacks against the German merchant vessels Oria and Leda (the former Italian Leopardi).
 The attack on Leda was foiled by the escorting German destroyer TA14.
 Dolfijn also torpedoed the wreck of the French merchant ship Dalny and attacked a small convoy with gunfire, firing 16 rounds and hitting the barge Vidi twice.
 Dolfijn was forced to break off the action and submerge due to swift return fire.